less/less.js/DEVELOPING.md

     npm install
     node generate.js

+Then run up a directory and run the testing server:

+    cd ../
+    jekyll serve -p 4000

-Then run `jekyll serve -p 4000` to test the new site at `localhost:4000/carto`, git add your changes and push.
+Test the new site at `localhost:4000/carto` and if things look good then git add your changes and push.